YMMM98/YMMM98/README.md

 ## About me:

-- 🔭 Passionate about computers & Astronomy
+- 🔭 Passionate about Computation & AI

-- 🌱 I'm currently learning DevOps
+- 🏗️ I Enjoy Building Applications

 ## Languages and Tools: :robot: